Oregon’s High-Tech Employment Trends – What Is High Tech?January 4, 2022

 The high-tech industry does not have one standard definition or official government code.
 Instead, it is a mix of service and manufacturing businesses from a variety of industries.
 High tech means different things to different people and organizations.
 Prior to 2013, the Oregon Employment Department defined high tech as three computer-related industries: computer and electronic product manufacturing, systems design and related services, and software publishing.

 In 2014, the U.S. Bureau of Labor Statistics created a national high-tech industry taxonomy including a broader array of industries in which STEM occupations are highly concentrated.
 This high-tech taxonomy is a better, more comprehensive collection of industries that produce innovative, technologically advanced products and services.

 The core high-tech industry is a crucial and dynamic piece of Oregon's economy.
-In December 2018, private-sector employment in core high-tech industries reached 92,634, and those employers paid more than $893 million in wages to the state's workers.
+In 2020, private-sector employment in core high-tech industries reached 94,613 and those employers paid more than $11.4 billion in wages to the state's workers.

-Like most sectors, high tech saw significant employment losses during the Great Recession.
-Core high tech employment peaked at 81,389 in July 2008 and began rapidly declining, reaching a trough of 71,024 in February 2010.
-From peak to trough, the industry shed more than 10,000 jobs – 13 percent of its workforce.
-In contrast, total employment across all industries during the same period declined by 9 percent.
-Fortunately, the industry has rebounded significantly since and surpassed its pre-recession peak employment in mid-2014.
+High tech saw more significant employment losses during the Great Recession.
+Core high-tech employment peaked at 81,389 in July 2008 and began rapidly declining, reaching a trough of 71,024 in February 2010.
+From peak to trough, the industry shed more than 10,000 jobs – 13% of its workforce.
+In contrast, total employment across all industries during the same period declined by 9%.
+The industry has rebounded significantly since and surpassed its pre-recession peak employment in mid-2014.